eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 #### //CycloneDDS/Domain/Internal/EnableExpensiveChecks
 One of:
-* Comma-separated list of: whc, rhc, all
+* Comma-separated list of: whc, rhc, xevent, all
 * Or empty

 This element enables expensive checks in builds with assertions enabled and is ignored otherwise.
 Recognised categories are: